Shakespeare was a celebrated playwright, poet and actor. He was born in the city of Stratford-upon-Avon in England, in the year 1564.

 To this day, Hamlet is probably his most quoted and reproduced tragedy.
 It is also Shakespeare’s longest play.

 Classical Charlotte Mason recommends the whole family study three Shakespeare plays every year in story form.
 Should you choose to study the actual play, we suggest one play per year.
-We realize that Charlotte Mason recommended more, but we were concerned about over-exposing our students to inappropriate plots and lines, and racial prejudice-all of which are included in some of his works.
 The plays listed below are the plays we recommend and the youngest grade levels for which we recommend them.
 Some of the plays we feel are simply too intense or inappropriate for younger children, but you know your student best!
 So select an appropriate play based on the ages of your students and enjoy it as a group.

 Grades 2 - 12